-CDASS is the most flexible option for participant directed care.
 CDASS attendants are employed and supervised by the client and/or authorized representative.
 This program offers the client and/or authorized representative the ability to recruit, hire, train, schedule, and set wages within the limitations established by the Department.
 The case manager calculates the client's individual allocation based on the client's needs using the Department's guidelines and prescribed methods.
-The needs determined for allocation must reflect the needs identified by a comprehensive assessment using the ULTC 100.2 and documented in the service plan.
+The needs determined for allocation must reflect the needs identified by a comprehensive assessment using the ULTC and documented in the service plan.
 The case manager then refers the client and/or authorized representative to the Training Vendor for training.